TehShrike/deepmerge/README.markdown

 npm install deepmerge
 ```

 Just want to download the file without using any package managers/bundlers?
-Click [here](https://unpkg.com/deepmerge).
+[Download the UMD version from unpkg.com](https://unpkg.com/deepmerge/dist/umd.js).

 test
 ====